davidsneighbour/kollitsch.dev/content/components/hugo-giscus/index.md

 The data-parameter correspond with the parameters of Giscus.
 The four parameters `dataRepo`, `dataRepoId`, `dataCategory`, and `dataCategoryId` are required.
 All other parameters are optional and have default values as shown in the sample above.

-You can find the proper values for your setup by filling out the form on the [Giscus configuration page](https://giscus.app/configuration).
+You can find the proper values for your setup by filling out the form on the [Giscus page](https://giscus.app/).

 The default `dataMapping` is set to specific and will use the title of the post as term.